swirlai/swirl-search/README.md

 # Hosted SWIRL

-If you are interested in trying SWIRL via a hosted offering, please [contact support](#support).
+If you are interested in trying SWIRL via a hosted offering, please [contact support](#support) for a free trial.

 <br/>